ermaitland/ga-project-4-frontend/README.md

 # Future Improvements

+Firstly I would fix the minor bugs before adding anymore functionality.
+Then I would:

-A future improvement I would have would definitely be to change the image URL to cloudinary images, like I did on project-3.
+- Change the image URL to cloudinary images, like I did on project-3.
 I would also improve the responsiveness of the app.
-I would ideally like to add a time which you take your medication onto the model for medication list, that way the app can send you notifications to ensure you don’t forget.
+- Add a time to the medication tracker, that way the app can send you notifications to ensure you don’t forget.